xavibou/xavibou.github.io/_pages/about.md

 ======
 - **April 2024**: Our paper [Exploring Robust Features for Few-Shot Object Detection in Satellite Imagery](https://arxiv.org/abs/2403.05381) has been accepted at the EarthVision Workshop at CVPR24.
 - **March 2024**: Our paper [Portraying the Need for Temporal Data in Flood Detection via Sentinel-1](https://arxiv.org/abs/2403.03671) has been accepted at the IGARSS24.
-- **March 2023**: I am visiting the [Guillermo Sapiro's group](https://ece.duke.edu/faculty/guillermo-sapiro) at Duke University with a team led by [Jean-Michel Morel](https://sites.google.com/site/jeanmichelmorelcmlaenscachan/)
+- **March 2023**: I am visiting [Guillermo Sapiro's group](https://ece.duke.edu/faculty/guillermo-sapiro) at Duke University with a team led by [Jean-Michel Morel](https://sites.google.com/site/jeanmichelmorelcmlaenscachan/)

 Research
 ======